-Threating another person is serious business.
+Threatening another person is serious business.
 Particularly in today's climate, what was at one time considered venting or an exercise in frustration can boil over to criminal charges.
-Most importantly, a Penal Code section 422 constitutes a strike under California's three strikes law.
-Remember, a third strike and you are out (25-Life in state prison)
+Most importantly, Penal Code section 422 constitutes a strike under California's three strikes law.
+Remember, receive a third strike and you are out (25-Life in state prison)

-While the courts have repeatedly gone out of their way to decimate the plain language of the statute (immediate is not really "immediate”, Unequivocal is not really important, and "unconditional" now means absolutely nothing.), good lawyers can sometimes inject common sense back into the law and help their client escape liability for making criminal threats.
+While the courts have repeatedly gone out of their way to decimate the plain language of the statute (immediate is not really "immediate," unequivocal is not really important and "unconditional" now means absolutely nothing), good lawyers can sometimes inject common sense back into the law and help their clients escape liability for making criminal threats.

-Mr. Bruno has great expertise concentrating on and winning criminal threats type cases.
-Mr. Bruno is consistent, responsible, and a leader in criminal defense.
+Mr. Bruno has great expertise concentrating on and winning criminal threat-type cases.
+Mr. Bruno is consistent, responsible and a leader in criminal defense.
 Your call is welcome to discuss your case and how to address the charges.
-You cannot take on the prosecution alone and you cannot win with the wrong attorney.
+You cannot take on the prosecution alone, and you cannot win with the wrong attorney.

-If you or a loved one has been arrested, contact Keith J. Bruno, serving all of California, including Orange County, Los Angeles, Riverside, San Bernardino and San Diego.
-Mr. Bruno will speak to you frankly and he will individually represent you throughout the case.
+If you or a loved one has been arrested, contact Keith J. Bruno of BRUNO│NALU, a firm serving all of California, including Orange County, Los Angeles, Riverside, San Bernardino and San Diego.
+Mr. Bruno will speak to you frankly and will individually represent you throughout the case.
 You will get a free face-to-face consultation and an in-depth strategy meeting.
 You will have found your attorney.